sirjacob2u/Time-Zone-Bot/README.md

 # Time-Zone-Bot
-Time zone bot for discord. \n
+Time zone bot for discord.

 Also has a feature to send a happy birthday message in a specefied channel ID

 ---